Understanding the OBBBA Deduction for Personal Vehicle Loan Interest

 1. Eligibility and Scope

-• The deduction applies to interest paid or accrued on indebtedness incurred after December 31, 2024, and before January 1, 2029.
+The deduction applies to interest paid or accrued on loans incurred after December 31, 2024, and before January 1, 2029.

-• The loan must be used to purchase, and be secured by a first lien on, a new "applicable passenger vehicle" for personal use.
+The loan must be used to purchase a new "applicable passenger vehicle" and be secured by a first lien.

-• The deduction is available to all taxpayers, regardless of whether they itemize deductions, as it is treated as an "above-the-line" deduction.
+All taxpayers can claim this deduction, regardless of whether they itemize deductions.
+It is treated as an "above-the-line" deduction.

 2. Definition of Qualified Passenger Vehicle

-• The vehicle must be new (original use commences with the taxpayer).
+The vehicle must be new, meaning its original use commences with the taxpayer.

-• The vehicle must have a gross vehicle weight rating of less than 14,000 pounds and final assembly must occur in the United States.
+The vehicle must have a gross vehicle weight rating of less than 14,000 pounds and must be assembled in the United States.

 3. Dollar Limitation